-If your species or genome version is not listed, you can enter it as a custom species and genome when you open a data file.
-For more information, see Custom Genomes
+If your species or genome version is not listed, you can view it if you have a fasta or 2bit file with sequence data.
+See Custom Genomes

 Step 3.
 Open data sets

 Open data sets from remote data sources (Data Access tab) or by opening local files.